SOUTH AFRICA, CIEE Stellenbosch, Sustainability and Community

 Map courtesy of CIA World Factbook

-Participating students receive the equivalent of four units per semester (16 credits), provided all coursework is completed, all required exams are taken, and final papers are submitted.
+Students should take 15-18 semester credits to receive at least four Clark units per semester.
 All students are required to take one core course related to South Africa and its transition.
 Students should be flexible in their course selection as courses may vary somewhat from semester to semester.
 Please check with the Study Abroad Office to ensure transferability of credit.

 All applicants must fulfill Clark University's eligibility requirements.
 Students must also be prepared to fulfill the CIEE study abroad program eligiblity requirements in Stellenbosch, South Africa.
 Applications may be rejected for any number of reasons by the overseas program.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to CIEE.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 You will be billed by CIEE directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals) if not included.
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees while in Stellenbosch for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.